weewx/weewx/docs_src/utilities/wee_import.md

     ```

     !!!
 Note
-        The `--suppress--warnings` option has been used to suppress the previously encountered warnings.
+        The `--suppress-warnings` option has been used to suppress the previously encountered warnings.

     This will result in a preamble similar to that of a dry run.
 At the end of the preamble there will be a prompt:

+    ```
-    ```Using WeeWX configuration file /home/weewx/weewx.conf
+    Using WeeWX configuration file /home/weewx/weewx.conf
     Starting wee_import...
     Weather Display monthly log files in the '/var/tmp/WD' directory will be imported Using database binding 'wx_binding', which is bound to database 'weewx.sdb'